Fusion • Prog • Third Stream

 Gigs (and recordings?)

-So far we’ve done two gigs and there’s another two in the diary:
+So far we’ve done four gigs and there’s another coming up very soon:

 - Thursday 24 March 2022: Karamel, north London (note: Dave Manington bravely played bass for this gig — and did a cracking job — as Paul Michael had a prior engagement.)